Ph.D. in English

 URI Center for the Humanities Graduate Research Grants

-The URI Center for the Humanities offers a limited number of research awards of up to a maximum of $1,000 to students working toward master’s theses and doctoral dissertations within the traditional humanities disciplines (and from other disciplines provided the research is clearly grounded in the humanities).
+The URI Center for the Humanities offers a limited number of research awards of up to a maximum of $1,000 to students working toward master’s theses and doctoral dissertations within the traditional humanities disciplines (and from other disciplines, provided the research is clearly grounded in the humanities).
 All applicants must be enrolled for thesis or dissertation credits at the time of the grant award and must be making steady progress toward completion of the thesis or dissertation.
 Applicants who have received funding previously from the Center for the same project are not eligible.
-Visit the Humanities website for information about application process and criteria for selection.
+The Humanities website includes information about application process and criteria for selection.

 Graduate Student Association (GSA) Conference and Paper Delivery Student Reimbursement Fund